akb/repository-list/README.md

 for changes in the source code.
 When code is updated, the appropriate build step will be automatically run to use the new code.
 Specifically:

+- A CA root certificate and server certificate will be generated
-- Upon starting the server, vendor JS will be bundled and copied to the server (handled by `bin/build-vendor`)
+- Vendor JS will be bundled and copied to the server (handled by `bin/build-vendor`)
 - Updating the files in `src/static` will update them on the server (handled by `bin/watch-static`)